zeroasiccorp/umi/umi/formal/README.md

 under `bmc` and pins the label there.

-There is no independent-solver corroboration here: every SMT result is gated on boolector alone.
+There is no independent-solver corroboration here: every SMT result is gated on bitwuzla alone.
 Standing in its place is the fault matrix -- 54 rows that each inject a bug and must each still produce a counterexample, which a solver quietly answering "proved" to everything would not deliver.
 To re-check one result against another solver, run its row, edit the `[engines]` line of the